All About Stock Clerks and Order Fillers

-There were about 2,008,600 jobs for Stock Clerk or Order Filler in 2016 (in the United States).
+In the United States, there were 2,008,600 jobs for Stock Clerk or Order Filler in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Stock Clerk or Order Filler by 2026.
-The BLS estimates 269,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 The states with the most job growth for Stock Clerk or Order Filler are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Stock Clerk or Order Filler
+Salary for a Stock Clerk or Order Filler

 Stock Clerks and Order Fillers who work in Washington, Alaska, or District of Columbia, make the highest salaries.

 How much do Stock Clerks and Order Fillers make in each U.S. state?